Huotes/CommitMaker/README.md

 Chuck Norris lost his virginity before his dad did.

 They say curiosity killed the cat.
 This is false.
 Chuck Norris killed the cat.
 Every single one of them.

+Gotta love the people who wrote the algorithm for Ola share,They go out of their way to help others